What Is a EULA? End User Licence Agreement Guide for Australia

 There are a variety of ways that users may accept a EULA.

 The key point for software providers to consider is, if there is ever a legal dispute between them and a user, how would they prove that the user has actually read and consciously agreed to the EULA before accessing the software?
-On top of this, they need to consider how to make sure that users actually know what they can and cannot do with the software.
+On top of this, they need to ensure users know what they can and cannot do with the software.

-Many software providers require users to take some positive steps to agree to the EULA before accessing the software – such as scrolling to the bottom of the EULA and clicking on a checkbox to confirm that they agree to it.
+Many software providers require users to take a positive step to agree to the EULA before accessing the software, such as scrolling to the bottom of the EULA and checking a checkbox to confirm their agreement.
 This can help to prove that the user agreed if there is ever a dispute about the software.

 On the other hand, if the End User Licence Agreement is buried on a page of your website that is easily overlooked, and if users are able to download the software without ever viewing that page, then if there is ever a dispute over the software, it could be possible for users to argue that they did not agree to the EULA because they never even saw it.